What is Homeschooling? Guide For Parents and Teachers

-Home schooling can be defined as a progressive method that aims at educating the children at home.
+Homeschooling can be defined as a progressive method that aims at educating the children at home.
 Generally, parents are the first teachers of children but in some cases, professional tutors are hired to teach children basic literacy skills.
-Home-schooling is beneficial for the child as it helps him to pace up in the academics in school.
+Homeschooling is beneficial for the child as it helps him to pace up in his academics in school.
+Homeschool is just like a creative play preschool.
 As a parent, you might be caught up in a variety of responsibilities, and managing your child’s education requires certain changes in time and lifestyle.
 Children adapt to their surroundings quickly.
-It is important to take care of everything and make your child familiar with home-schooling and additional assignments.
-Parents are unsure about home-schooling their children because some of them have no prior teaching experience.
-They think that their child will learn at the right time through traditional schooling.
-The clear difference between home-schooling and traditional schooling is that the former cultivates family values along with education while the latter does not.
+A hybrid homeschool is important to take care of everything and make your child familiar with home-schooling and additional assignments.
+Parents are unsure about homeschooling their children because some of them have no prior teaching experience.
+They think that their child will learn at the right time through traditional schooling or by enrolling in summer preschool programs.
+The clear difference between homeschooling and traditional schooling is that the former cultivates family values along with education while the latter does not.

-As COVID-19 has interrupted the proceedings of our lives, home schooling is adopted by the parents.
+As COVID-19 has interrupted the proceedings of our lives, homeschooling is adopted by the parents.
 An estimated population of 25 lakhs home-schoolers in grades K-12 resides in the US.
 Furthermore, the numbers have risen during COVID-19; schools got closed and have made an impact on 5.5 crore students.
 With virtual classes, parents are showing interest in managing their child’s studies.
 Despite numerous benefits, home-schooling can be challenging for both parents and students.
-Turning home into a learning environment can be quite a task.
-These days the curriculum becomes so exhaustive that if the parents have two children- the complexity and workload increase.
+Turning home into a learning environment is a hybrid homeschool.
+The curriculum becomes so exhaustive these days that if the parents have two children- the complexity and workload increase.

 - A dedicated learning space